Mr8ND/TC-prediction-bands/README.md

 # TC-prediction-bands

-This repository stores the documentation for new approaches to predicting credible bands for full paths of tropical storms (TCs) using just a few initial points.
-We leveraging extensions on regression models to generate curves, combined with multiple approaches to create credible bands for the full paths.
+This repository stores the documentation for new approaches to predicting prediction bands for full paths of tropical storms (TCs) using just a few initial points.
+We leveraging extensions on regression models to generate curves, combined with multiple approaches to create prediction bands for the full paths.
 These approaches utilizes, kernel density estimation, utilize depth-based relationships between curves, and also leverage geometric properties of the space.
 This project was specifically designed with the use of the